Published on the Blog of the European Journal of International Law (EJIL: Talk!) on 31 July 2020

 EU’s failure to take a strong stance

 In 2016 a Lithuanian trawler holding an EU license to catch snow-crab in Svalbard waters was seized by Norwegian Coastguard and fined by Norway’s Supreme Court, because it did not possess a Norwegian licence.
 This again happened the following year in 2017 to a Latvian trawler.
-Consequently, most of EU trawlers have been deterred from catching snow-grabs and so remained docked at their harbours, while unobstructed Norwegian snow-crabs’ trawlers are flourishing.
+Consequently, most of EU trawlers have been deterred from catching snow-grabs and so remained docked at their harbours, while unobstructed Norwegian snow-crabs’ trawlers are flourishing with no foreign competition.

 On 22 December 2017, the Republic of Latvia sent to the EU Commission an expressed invitation to act in defence of EU fishing rights within a pre-determined period of time.
 However, the EU Commission failed to take a strong stance on this issue.
 So, on 10 May 2018, Latvia submitted an application to the Court of Justice of the European Union (CJEU) against the EU Commission pursuant to Article 263 of the Treaty on the Functioning of the European Union (TFEU) for failing to act under Article 265 TFEU.
 Namely, Latvia complained that the EU Commission did not arrange official negotiations with Norway, nor it brought international judicial proceedings against Norway – as requested by Latvia – with the aim of securing EU’s fishing rights within the pre-determined time period.